2021-2022 Report

 • Recruiting events for HBCU – These events include alumni and undergraduate students and introduce our portfolio of degree programs.
 We’ve also hosted a lunch and learn event with key influencers at HBCUs to increase awareness of our programs and are identifying opportunities to collaborate and increase representation of HBCU graduates at Fuqua.
 These events are scheduled for spring 2022.

-• Diverse Perspective Series in a series for prospective students and included a session for First Generation and Low Income (LIFE) students on business school opportunities and how to best prepare and navigate the admissions process.
+• Diverse Perspective Series – This is a series for prospective students and included a session for First Generation and Low Income (LIFE) students on business school opportunities and how to best prepare and navigate the admissions process.

-• Admit.Me and Fuqua have strengthened their partnership as we hosted presentations for their Fellows on how to best navigate the admissions process and ways to support the engagement of current students in their role as mentors for prospective URM and first-generation college students.
+• Admit.Me - Fuqua has strengthened their partnership with this organization as we hosted presentations for their Fellows on how to best navigate the admissions process and ways to support the engagement of current students in their role as mentors for prospective URM and first-generation college students.

 Fuqua faculty regularly publish academic research insights on diversity and equity in leading research journals.
 The work generated by Fuqua faculty often reaches broad audiences and has a practitioner/policy-maker focus.
-For example:
+Recent research includes the following papers (*=current or recent Fuqua Ph.D. students):